private instruction NEW music alternative venue

 Marie Sinco Warren is the Applied Cello Professor at Carroll University

 With attention to prompting access to living composers, Mz.
-Warren focuses on venues where the unlikely listener may be inclined.
+Sinco focuses on venues where the unlikely listener may be inclined.
 In 2019 she performed in the reimagined "Passion of Joan of Arc" by George Sarah in the Milwaukee Film Festival.
 She organized a concert at Var Gallery in Milwaukee’s Walker’s Point Neighborhood as well as a program of new music at the Jazz Gallery in the Milwaukee Riverwest Neighborhood.
 That concert featured works by contemporary composers as well as the city’s own, Brendan Fox.

 Most recently Mz.
 Warren joined the Board of The Black String Triage Ensemble, a group dedicated to fostering healing in neighborhoods in the aftermath of violent crimes.

 Mz.
-Warren was both performer and board member of the East Side Chamber Players (2014-17).
+Sinco was both performer and board member of the East Side Chamber Players (2014-17).
 With them, she participated in the premiere of Joel Boyd's opera, "The Crawling Dove," and headed a collaborative new music project at the West End Conservatory in April 2016.
 In 2015 she commissioned & premiered Aaron Lepley's duo for violin and cello, "Tableau / Plateau / Rondeau" in Tampa, Florida with violinist Alyssa Yank.
 The piece was premiered as a larger tour throughout Florida.
 Additionally, Mz.
-Warren has worked with composers such as Augusta Read Thomas, Douglas Boyce, and Duncan Youngerman.
+Sinco has worked with composers such as Augusta Read Thomas, Douglas Boyce, and Duncan Youngerman.

 Other local ensembles include the Wisconsin Wind Orchestra, Camerata Milwaukee, MKE Follies, among others.
 On a national level she's performed with Big Bend Chamber Music (Tallahassee, FL), Presbyterian of the Covenant (Greensboro, NC), Wireless!
 (Burlington, VT), as well as touring with the joint project between the Carolina National Orchestra & Chinese International Orchestra in 2013.